caxperts/AppControls/wiki/HowToSetup.md

 On Windows an AppControl can be debugged using the Chrome Debugger.
 Ensure that `RemoteDebugging` is enabled in the AppControls security settings.
 By visiting `http://localhost:8080` you can access the chrome debugger and start debugging the AppControl running inside UPV.

 # Styling
-We provide a Material UI theme definition to get a simelar style to UPV itself.
+- We provide a Material UI theme definition to get a simelar style to UPV itself.
 The theme is available via our API.
+- Run `npm install @mui/material @emotion/styled @emotion/react` to install the components required
+- Make sure to add `<meta name="transparent" content="true">` to the meta tags of the index.html file
-Use this App.tsx to get started.
+- Use this App.tsx to get started
 ```tsx
 import CssBaseline from '@mui/material/CssBaseline';
 import { ThemeOptions, ThemeProvider, createTheme } from '@mui/material/styles';